Personal relationships of Elvis Presley: The main women in his life

 The vast majority of books (including both of Guralnick's books) on Presley contain details of his many romances and alleged affairs, including many while he was married to Priscilla.
 It has also been reported that Presley "adored to fondle and suck women's toes, and those in his entourage who were given the job of choosing companions for him would often be asked to check the girls' feet."

 According to Alan Fortas, an all-Memphis football halfback who became a bodyguard and part of the Presley entourage, "Elvis needed someone to baby more than he needed a sex partner.
 He craved the attention of someone who adored him without the threat of sexual pressure, much as a mother would."
 Furthermore, "Elvis befriended some of the young girls who used to cluster adoringly in his driveway, or outside the fence ...
 Some of the girls were as young as fourteen.
 Fortas said they were frequent houseguests who attended his concerts as part of 'Elvis's personal traveling show.'
 Out in the backyard, they romped with Elvis in the Doughboy pool and challenged him to watermelon-seed spitting contests.
-They also slipped into his bedroom ... for rambunctious pillow fights.
+They also slipped into his bedroom for ... rambunctious pillow fights.
 Sometimes they would all sit cross-legged with him on the bed, flipping through his fan magazines or admiring his stuffed-animal collection.
 Often they would all lie down together and cuddle.
 But what went on was horseplay, not foreplay."
 Therefore, Guralnick writes that for "the more experienced girls it wasn't like with other Hollywood stars or even with other more sophisticated boys they knew."
 Although they offered to do things for Presley, "he wasn't really interested.
 What he liked to do was to lie in bed and watch television and eat and talk all night..."

 Dolores Hart was the female love interest from Elvis's second and fourth movies, and was his first onscreen kiss.
 She asserts that she did not have an intimate relationship with her costar.
 Five years after her last movie with Elvis, she left Hollywood to become a Benedictine nun.
 The 2011 documentary God Is the Bigger Elvis covers their relationship.

 Anita Wood, another girl whom the singer's mother hoped Presley would eventually marry, was with him as he rose to superstardom, served in the US military and returned home in 1960.
-If he was planning to marry a girl, he wanted her to remain a virgin.
-Anita Wood lived at Graceland for a time, though the star, according to his own words, did not have sex with her.
+She lived at Graceland for a time, though the star, according to his own words, did not have sex with her.
 She moved out after confronting him over Priscilla Presley, then known as Priscilla Beaulieu.